-''' hyperparam_search (params_dict: Dict, train_dataset: deepchem.data.datasets.Dataset, valid_dataset: deepchem.data.datasets.Dataset, metric: deepchem.metrics.metric.Metric, output_transformers: List[transformers.Transformer] = [], use_max: bool = True, logdir: Optional[str] = None, max_iter: int = 20, search_range: Union[int, float, Dict] = 4, logfile: Optional[str] = None, kwargs) '''
+''' hyperparam_search (params_dict: Dict, train_dataset: deepchem.data.datasets.Dataset, valid_dataset: deepchem.data.datasets.Dataset, metric: deepchem.metrics.metric.Metric, output_transformers:

+List[transformers.Transformer] = [], nb_epoch: int = 10, use_max: bool = True, logdir: Optional[str] = None, max_iter: int = 20, search_range: Union[int, float, Dict] = 4, logfile: Optional[str] = None, kwargs)

-Perform hyperparameter search using a gaussian process.
+Perform hyperparameter search using a gaussian process. '''

 - params\dict (Dict) Maps hyperparameter names (strings) to possible parameter values.
-The semantics of this list are different than for GridHyperparamOpt. params\dict[hp] must map to an int/float, which is used as the center of a search with radius search\range since pyGPGO can only optimize numerical hyperparameters. - train\dataset (Dataset) dataset used for training - valid\dataset (Dataset) dataset used for validation(optimization on valid scores) - metric (Metric) metric used for evaluation - output\transformers (list[Transformer]) Transformers for evaluation.
-This argument is needed since train\dataset and valid\dataset may have been transformed for learning and need the transform to be inverted before the metric can be evaluated on a model. - use\max (bool, (default True)) Specifies whether to maximize or minimize metric. maximization(True) or minimization(False)
+The semantics of this list are different than for GridHyperparamOpt. params\dict[hp] must map to an int/float, which is used as the center of a search with radius search\range since pyGPGO can only optimize numerical hyperparameters. - train\dataset (Dataset) dataset used for training - valid dataset (Dataset) dataset used for validation(optimization on valid scores) - metric (Metric) metric used for evaluation

-- logdir (str, optional, (default None)) The directory in which to store created models.
-If not set, will use a temporary directory. - max\iter (int, (default 20)) number of optimization trials - search\range (int/float/Dict (default 4)) The search\range specifies the range of parameter values to search for.
+- output\transformers (list[Transformer]) Transformers for evaluation.
+This argument is needed since train\dataset and valid\dataset may have been transformed for learning and need the transform to be inverted before the metric can be evaluated on a model. - nb\epoch (int, (default 10)) Specifies the number of training epochs during each iteration of optimization.
+Not used by all model types. - use\max (bool, (default True)) Specifies whether to maximize or minimize metric. maximization(True) or minimization(False) - logdir (str, optional, (default None)) The directory in which to store created models.
+If not set, will use a temporary directory. - max\iter(int, (default 20)) number of optimization trials - search\range (int/float/Dict (default 4)) The search\range specifies the range of parameter values to search for.
 If search\range is an int/float, it is used as the global search range for parameters.
 This creates a search problem on the following space:

-optimization on [initial value / search\range, initial value \ search\range]
+optimization on [initial value / search range, initial value \ search range]